 Merchant account providers take security breaches seriously.
 Non-compliance with security specifications may lead to a termination of your account.

 Your merchant account may be terminated for any of these reasons as it increases the credit risk for your account provider.
-Typically, you will be sent a notice when this occurs.
+Typically, you can send a notice when this occurs.
 You must ask questions about the reasons for your account termination.
 In many cases, the issue can be resolved easily.
 But in some cases, your account may be added to the Member Alert to Control High Risk.
 The MATCH list is a sort of blacklist and this may make it difficult to enter into a merchant agreement in the future.
-Hence, it is vital to identify the actions that may put your account at risk and take steps to avoid them entirely.
+Hence, it is vital to identify the actions that may put your account at risk.
+And take steps to avoid them entirely.